nutanix-cloud-native/opendocs/docs/openshift/install/assisted/index.md

 -   Upon successful installation of a OCP cluster the following will be
     provided:
     -   KUBECONFIG file for `oc` command line access
-    -   Configurable DNS entries for OCP Cluster access inside your networking environment
+    -   Configurable DNS entries for OCP Cluster access

 !!!info "About Assisted Installer"